I Am Cuba: Plot

 The third story describes the suppression of rebellious students led by a character named Enrique at Havana University (featuring one of the longest camera shots).
 Enrique is frustrated with the small efforts of the group and wants to do something drastic.
-He goes off on his own planning on assassinating the chief of police, however when he gets him in his sights, he sees that the police chief is surrounded by his young children, and Enrique cannot bring himself to pull the trigger.
+He goes off on his own planning on assassinating the chief of police.
+However, when he gets him in his sights, he sees that the police chief is eating breakfast with his wife and young children, and Enrique cannot bring himself to pull the trigger.
 While he is away, his fellow revolutionaries are printing flyers.
 They are infiltrated by police officers who arrest them.
 One of the revolutionaries begins throwing flyers out to the crowd below only to be shot by one of the police officers.
 Later on, Enrique is leading a protest at the university.
 More police are there to break up the crowd with fire hoses.
 Enrique is shot after the demonstration becomes a riot.
 At the end, his body is carried through the streets; he has become a martyr to his cause.

 The final part shows Mariano, a typical farmer, who rejects the requests of a revolutionary soldier to join the ongoing war.
 The soldier appeals to Mariano's desire for a better life for his children, but Mariano only wants to live in peace and insists the soldier leave.
 Immediately thereafter though, the government's planes begin bombing the area indiscriminately.
 Mariano's home is destroyed and his son is killed.
 He then joins the rebels in the Sierra Maestra Mountains, ultimately leading to a triumphal march into Havana to proclaim the revolution.